EdinGuso/ecowcdb/README.md

 - **Documentation:** To ensure the clarity and comprehensibility of the project, I developed skills in documentation.
 This involved creating detailed and organized documentation for various components, algorithms, and functionalities within the project.
 By honing these skills, I contributed to the overall usability and maintainability of the project, facilitating its future development and understanding.

 ## Major Events
-🚧🚧🚧 *Report on the major events of the project, including unexpected difficulties.*
+1. Overcoming Initial Technical Challenges (Weeks 2-5)
+   - During Weeks 2, 3, and 4, significant time was lost while attempting to run the project on my local PC without success.
+   - However, in Week 5, a breakthrough occurred when we decided to switch to a virtual machine, enabling successful project setup and execution.
+   - This transition proved crucial in overcoming the technical hurdles and laid the foundation for subsequent progress.
+2. Integrating PLP Algorithm and Initiating Exhaustive Search (Weeks 6-8)
+   - Weeks 6, 7, and 8 were dedicated to comprehending the intricacies of providing cuts to the PLP algorithm, integrating it into my project, and implementing the initial iteration of the exhaustive search.
+   - This step was crucial in gaining insights into the problem domain, enabling experimentation, and paving the way for further progress in subsequent stages.
+3. Efficient Generation of Generic Network Topologies (Week 9)
+   - In Week 9, I successfully completed the implementation of the generic network topology generation.
+   - This enhancement significantly increased the speed at which networks could be generated and tested, facilitating more comprehensive analysis and evaluation.
+4. Enabling Insights with Partial Search (Week 14)
+   - In Week 14, I successfully implemented the partial search feature, which allowed for gaining insights into larger-sized networks.
+   - Previously, the intractability of the exhaustive search limited the analysis to only small networks, but the partial search expanded the scope of experimentation.
+5. Overcoming Challenges with lp_solve (Weeks 9-15)
+   - Weeks 9 through 15 presented challenges related to errors thrown by the lp_solve, causing setbacks in the project.
+   - Eventually, in Week 15, I understood all the intricacies of lp_solve, including errors and scaling effects.
+   - As a result, I developed a generic solution for effectively capturing and handling all types of errors, greatly improving the reliability of the library.
+6. Finalizing Heuristic Algorithm (Week 16)
+   - The most significant milestone of the project was reached in Week 16 with the implementation of the final version of the heuristic algorithm.
+   - This contribution stands as the main highlight of the project, underscoring its importance and impact on solving the problem at hand.

 ## Self-Assesment
-🚧🚧🚧 *Provide a self-assessment (where did you succeed most, where did you fail)*
+🚧 *Provide a self-assessment (where did you succeed most, where did you fail)*

 # Project

 ## Introduction
-🚧🚧🚧 This project is an extension of the panco project [[3]](#references). *A bit more introduction.*
+🚧 This project is an extension of the panco project [[3]](#references). *A bit more introduction.*

 ## Project Structure
     .
     └- README.md
-    └- installation.md
     └- LICENSE
+    └- setup.py
     └- ecowcdb/
     |   └- __init__.py
     |   └- analysis.py